microbialinformatics/microbialinformatics.github.io/slides/Lecture02.md

 *** =pnotes
 * Students are encouraged to go through the rmarkdown.rstudio.com on their own
-* We will be using the basics of R markdown in this course, but if you want to make documents more attactive you'll likely want to play with the formating styles.
+* We will be using the basics of R markdown in this course, but if you want to make documents more attractive you'll likely want to play with the formatting styles.

 --- &vcenter